- How the body makes serotonin

 So, again, we would assume that high protein meals, that contain greater amounts of tryptophan, would cause the greatest spike in serotonin levels, but studies show just the opposite is true.

-Eating a whole bunch of turkey causes serum levels of tryptophan in the blood to rise, but tryptophan circulating in the blood isn’t usable by the brain to make serotonin.
+Eating a whole bunch of turkey causes levels of tryptophan in the blood to rise, but tryptophan circulating in the blood isn’t usable by the brain to make serotonin.

 Early analysis in rat models revealed that it’s not the plasma tryptophan that is the issue for serotonin production, the issue is the ratio of tryptophan to other “competitive” amino acids fighting for space in the brain.